ksteve28/Fit-or-Faux/fit_or_faux.md

 # Exploratory Data Analysis
-From the 18 of the data sets I decided to look at the following: Diabetes, Obesity, and Overweight.
+From the 18 data sets provided I decided to look at the following: Diabetes, Obesity, and Overweight.
 The CDPHE isolated 64 counties into roughly 1,240 rows with 16 standard columns.
 Each row is unique with its own Census Tract data.
 This data provides insight on the County name, adult population over 18 (within that census tract data), health condition or risk behavior estimate, estimate confidence interval, quintile, health condition or risk behavior county regional estimate, and state estimate.

 Although the data was fairly clean there were 18 null values within Overweight and Diabetes and 36 null values for Obesity.
 CDPHE stated for counties less than 50 people residing data would not be available which may be attribute to the missing data.
+In order to reduce graphing errors I also created an additional column to distibguish the census tract id and country name.

 Upon cleaning the missing data values I wanted to get a feel for the data.
-Therefore, I wanted to inspect what the average data population sizes for the selected data sets.
+First, I wanted to inspect our sample sizes for the cenesus tracts.
+How I did this was looking at the column "Adult Population Over 18".
+As you can tell below, our sample sizes are very consistent among the data sets.
+This makes sense because the census tracts are based on surveys presented in the same geographical specific region.

 <div align="center">
 <img src='images/adults.png' height='300'>